sapio-lang/sapio/contrib/build-a-vault/README.md

   --artifacts /path/to/sapio/contrib/build-a-vault/target/generated
 ```

-The check loads all ten exact module hashes, compiles their schemas, executes
+The check loads all ten exact module hashes, validates the constructor samples,
+executes all five typed recipes and the reusable recovery example, and compares
-every recipe through Studio and compares each output with the generated
+each output with its generated artifact.
+It verifies that Variables bypass WASM
-artifact.
-It also asks the CLI to inspect each result.
+and asks the CLI to inspect each result.
 This checks composition
 and serialization; it is not a funded-chain demonstration.

 The source keeps contract definitions separate from orchestration: